 I believe that, while nourishing the inside is crucial, it’s also important to be aware of what we’re putting on our outsides.
 (Did YOU know many hair and makeup products contain harsh surfactants?
 Random industrial substances?
 GLUTEN?
 I say on principle: Blech.)

 I’ve accumulated some amazing resources and body/home care favorites since starting this journey.
-While all you ever REALLY need – for ANYTHING – is baking soda, vinegar, and a nourishing skincare oil (See: No ‘Poo Results), I still like to luxuriate in a few more exciting self-care routines: I love the Oil Cleansing Method, along with the products from Primal Life Organics for my face; Great Marsh has a phenomenal foot soak and a lovely facial serum; and 100 Percent Pure carries some gorgeous eyeshadows.
+While all you ever REALLY need – for ANYTHING – is baking soda, vinegar, and a nourishing skincare oil (See: No ‘Poo Results), I still like to luxuriate in a few more exciting self-care routines: I love the Oil Cleansing Method, along with the products from Primal Life Organics for my face; and 100 Percent Pure carries some gorgeous eyeshadows.

-You can assume, then, that I generally like to appear marginally presentable, all while enjoying the self-care process.
+You can assume, then, that I generally like to appear marginally presentable by modern standards, all while enjoying the self-care process.
 And also, I like to try weird, sometimes smelly skincare stuff.
 Which includes henna.

 As I’d developed a compulsion for yanking out those thick, wiry grey hairs I discovered once I quit the monthly salon dye I’d been doing for a decade, I needed a solution that was both natural AND capable of hiding all the greys and quelling the compulsion.
 Because mom was right: when you pluck out a grey hair, they grow back and stand STRAIGHT UP like one of those inflatable crazy-flailers at a car dealership.
 Which is fine, unless you have a weird crazy-flailer phobia.
 Which I do.